plugcreator2002/dornica_sms_plugin/README.md

 # dornica_sms_plugin
-get sms from custom addresses, last sms
+Get SMS from custom addresses, And you can also receive the latest SMS💻 Do not get excited, new features will be added soon😉